DHHZ19/awscdk/README.md

 # CDK Go project!

-In this project I setup a go backend that uses aws cdk, api getway and DynamoDB to setup a login with increpation utlizing bcyrpt.
+In this project I setup a go backend that uses aws cdk, lambda, api gatway and DynamoDB as the database to register users add them to the database with increpation utilizing bcyrpt.